 If you have tinnitus, it’s best to take these alternative methods with a pinch of salt, and to treat them as complementary components in treating tinnitus — not as a replacement to recommended therapies such as hearing aids and cognitive behavioural therapy.

-If you’re interested in learning more about your tinnitus treatment options, then book a hearing appointment.
-Our hearing professionals will take you through each step, and help you find the best treatment options for you.
+If you’re interested in learning more about your tinnitus treatment options take a look at the British Tinnitus Association for more information.
 Alternatively, visit our tinnitus resource for more information.

 PGCE FdSc RHAD MSHAA